-Relive four of the greatest moments in Los Angeles basketball history.
+Relive four of the greatest moments in Lakers basketball history.
 Each set comes with four laser-etched coasters depicting these historic plays:

 2000 Western Conference Finals: Game 7 vs Portland - Kobe to Shaq

 1985 Finals: Game 6 vs Boston - Jabbar's hook

 1980 Finals: Game 6 vs Philadelphia - Magic starts at center

 2004 Western Conference Semis: Game 5 vs San Antonio - 0.4s shot

 These slate coasters are laser-etched indelibly into the stone itself.

 - Size: 4" x 4" x 0.25" per coaster

 - Weight: 0.25lbs (4oz)